hyphanet/website/content/pages/help.md

 browsers, we **strongly** recommend that you use a separate browser for Hyphanet.
-Specifically, browser history stealing, in all its forms, is a major threat if you share a browser between Hyphanet and the WWW at large: malicious web pages will be able to probe which freesites you have visited, and report this information to their owners.
+Specifically, browser history stealing, in all its forms, is a major threat if you share a browser between Hyphanet and the WWW at large: malicious web pages may be able to probe which freesites you have visited, and report this information to their owners.

 Privacy/incognito mode may be sufficient, and Windows tray app will start a